Integrated student supports

 • Frees up time and scheduling otherwise spent answering (typically repetitive) questions

-• Fosters collaboration and community between faculty, specialists and other staff members
+• Fosters collaboration and community between instructors, specialists, and other staff members

-• Provides timely, direct and personalized access to relevant experts with whom they can develop productive, long-standing relationships
+• Provides timely, direct, and personalized access to relevant experts with whom students can develop productive, long-standing relationships

 • Offers clear, structured pathways to understanding, which increases student success (Dadgar et al., 2013)

-• Helps them better integrate into their college community through a sense of belonging (Wolf-Wendel & Ruel, 1999)
+• Helps students better integrate into the college community through a sense of belonging (Wolf-Wendel & Ruel, 1999)

-• Eliminates barriers between them and service areas so they are more likely to stay enrolled (Tinto, 1987)
+• Eliminates barriers between students and service areas so students are more likely to stay enrolled (Tinto, 1987)

 • Develops key life skills such as focus (via research, writing, studying) and time management (through program planning)

-How does this align with the Teaching Excellence Framework?
+How does this program align with the Teaching Excellence Framework?

 Integrated student supports align with TEF through: